sendwithus/sendwithus_ruby_action_mailer/README.md

-# SendWithUsMailer
+# sendwithus Ruby Action Mailer

-[Send With Us](http://sendwithus.com) is a service that provides a convenient way for non-developers to create and edit the email content from your app.
-Send With Us created a gem, `send_with_us`, that communicates to their service using their low-level RESTful API.
+[sendwithus](http://sendwithus.com) is a service that provides a convenient way for non-developers to create and edit the email content from your app. sendwithus has created a gem, `send_with_us`, that communicates with our REST API for sending templated emails.

 Ruby on Rails developers are familiar with the ActionMailer interface for sending email.
 This gem implements a small layer over the `send_with_us` gem that provides and ActionMailer-like API.